Ricardo Gonçalves

-He also anchors SBS World News Late.
+He also anchors the SBS World News Late.

-Since 2016, Gonçalves has hosted Small Business Secrets, which is produced by Whitney Fitzsimmons.
+Since 2016, Gonçalves has hosted Small Business Secrets.

 Career

 Gonçalves commenced his television career at WIN Television in Wollongong, where unpaid work experience led to him becoming a casual WIN News reporter in 1998 while he was studying commerce at the University of Wollongong.

-In 1999, Gonçalves set up a website to offer advice to high school students about study techniques which led to Gonçalves assisting Channel 7 current affairs program Today Tonight with a number of education-related reports.
+In 1999, Gonçalves set up a website to offer advice to high school students about study techniques leading to his assistance with the Seven Network current affairs program Today Tonight with a number of education-related reports.

 Gonçalves commenced working as a business journalist for finance expert David Koch's production company Palamedia in 2001.
-Based at Channel 7 in Sydney, he provided content for Seven, Sky News Australia and 2GB.
+Based at the Seven Network in Sydney, he provided content for Seven, Sky News Australia and 2GB.

-He moved to Melbourne in 2004 where he worked as a reporter for National Nine News on Channel 9 and as a volunteer breakfast news presenter on LGBTIQ+ community radio station Joy FM where he was known on air as "Ric G."
+He moved to Melbourne in 2004, where he worked as a reporter for National Nine News on Nine Network and as a volunteer breakfast news presenter on LGBTIQ+ community radio station Joy FM where he was known on air as "Ric G."

 Gonçalves returned to Sydney in 2007 where he produced and anchored coverage for the Sky News Business Channel.